DaveGeorge81/vteam-2023/README.md

 The backend implements an API described in [public/index.html](backend/public/index.html), which is reachable at localhost:1337 or localhost:1337/api/v1/ for the running app.

 An [SQLite3](https://www.sqlite.org/index.html) database is used for storage, with the library [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) used for accessing data.
 Both the backend and the bike-sim apps are [Node.js](https://nodejs.org/en) applications.
+Some presentation material is available at the repository [bike-sim-app](https://github.com/jonasbth/bike-sim-app), which also has some more git commit-history for the backend and simulation.

 Admin functionality is under localhost:4000.